angetato/Optimizers-for-Tensorflow/README.md

 ## Optimizers-for-Tensorflow
-Adam, NAdam and AAdam optimizers
+Adam, NAdam and AAdam (See below for details about this optimizer) optimizers

 ### Requirements